artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 It is pretty obvious that Swift is the future of native development on Apple platforms.
 It was a no-brainer to then build an [appleTV app][emergence] in Swift, integrated Swift-support into our key app Eigen and built non-trivial parts of that [application in Swift][live-a].

-We first started experimenting with with React Native in February 2016, and by August 2016, we announced that [Artsy moved to React Native][artsy-rn] effectively meaning new code would be in JavaScript from here onwards.
+We first started experimenting with React Native in February 2016, and by August 2016, we announced that [Artsy moved to React Native][artsy-rn] effectively meaning new code would be in JavaScript from here onwards.

 We're regularly asked _why_ we moved, and it was touched on briefly in our announcement but I'd like to dig in to this and try to cover a lot of our decision process.
-So, if you're into understanding why a small team of iOS developers with decades of experience switched to JavaScript, read on.
+So, if you're into understanding why a small team of iOS developers with decades of native experience switched to JavaScript, read on.

 This post will cover: [What are Artsy's apps?][wot], Swifts [positives][swift-p] and [negatives][swift-n] for us, [React Native][react-n], and our [1-year summary][summary].